facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Retirement has only two possible outcomes

 Retirement has two doors.
 One leads to a chance of success.
 One leads to certain failure.
-Which will you choose?
-In retirement there are only two possible financial outcomes.
+Which door will you choose?

-Everyone that retires will get one outcome or the other.
+Every retiree will get one outcome or the other.
 Your choice.

 The only difference between the two outcomes is a plan